ushis/textmail/README.md

 Browse the testdata directory to see some input/output samples.

-# Use it
+## Use it

-A simple command line tool could like this.
+A simple command line tool could look like this.

 ```Go
 package main